memset0x3f/ThreadPool/README.md

 C++ thread pool

-In order to practice Modern C++ and multi-thread programming.R
+In order to practice Modern C++ and multi-thread programming.

 ## References